voyteq55/voyteq55.github.io/_drafts/how-to-combine-multiple-repositories-into-one.md

 ### 1. Create a new repository

-First initialize a new git repository by opening a terminal, navigating inside a folder where you want to create a target repo and typing:
+First initialize a new git repository: open a terminal, navigate inside a directory where you want to create a target repo and type:

 ```terminal
 git init